 Riverine floods can disrupt travel and supply chains, damage homes and infrastructure, and even lead to loss of life in extreme cases.
 The most vulnerable are likely to be disproportionately affected—fragile homes in informal coastal settlements are highly vulnerable to flood-related damages.

 This analysis does not account for the secondary impacts of floods that may affect people.
 In rural areas, floods could cause the salinity of soil to increase, which in turn could damage agricultural productivity.
 Flooding could also make rural roads impassable, limiting residents’ ability to evacuate and their access to emergency response.
-Major floods sometimes lead to widespread impacts caused by population displacement, healthcare disruptions, food supply disruptions, drinking-water contamination, psychological trauma, and the spread of respiratory and insect-borne disease.
+Major floods sometimes lead to widespread impacts caused by population displacement, healthcare disruptions, food supply disruptions, drinking-water contamination, psychological trauma, and the spread of respiratory and insect-borne disease.11 The severity of these impacts varies meaningfully across geographic and socioeconomic factors.12

 People in lower-income countries tend to have higher levels of exposure to hazards